WeMoveEU/surmailab/README.md

 # Surmailab

-A drupal module for creating new CiviCRM Mailing AB based on choosen survey.
+A drupal module for creating new CiviCRM Mailing AB based on chosen survey.